keli95566/VAMCozmo/readme.md

 This project explore to operate the [Anki Cozmo](https://www.digitaldreamlabs.com/pages/cozmo) robot in mixed reality (MR) and virtual reality (VR) using OpenXR supported head mounted display (HMD) such as Microsoft Hololens and Oculus Quest 2.

 This document demonstrates some examples and record the future development steps.

-The code will be released soon..
+[!
+Please note that this repository is under continuous development and improvement.
+Only the functionalities in the ```CozmoMRTest``` scene is working.
+But please feel free to explore other work in progress code base as well!]

 ## Table of Contents
 ------------------